sts10/remote-words/readme.markdown

 ### More on licensing of word lists

-The words for some of these generated word lists come from Google Books Ngram data.
-This data compilation "is licensed under a [Creative Commons Attribution 3.0 Unported License](http://creativecommons.org/licenses/by/3.0/)" ([source](https://storage.googleapis.com/books/ngrams/books/datasetsv3.html)).
+The words that make up the word lists in this project ultimately come from [Google Books Ngram data](https://storage.googleapis.com/books/ngrams/books/datasetsv3.html).
+That data compilation "is licensed under a [Creative Commons Attribution 3.0 Unported License](http://creativecommons.org/licenses/by/3.0/)" ([source](https://storage.googleapis.com/books/ngrams/books/datasetsv3.html)).

 This project has no association with Google, nor does Google endorse this project.
 [More information available at the original project's repo](https://github.com/sts10/common_word_list_maker).